This page was generated from the notebook examples/notebooks/2_Execution_Bell_circuit.ipynb.

 [13]:

-from mpqp.execution import submit
+from mpqp import submit

 By submitting the circuit to a remote device, we retrieve the id of the job attributed by the provider, as well as the corresponding MPQP job.